 BONUS: WHERE TO STAY IN SINGAPORE?

-Recently, I did a quick trip to Singapore to assist my nieces who travelled for the first alone. they had a long connection on their flight from Perth, Australia to Manila, the Philippines in Singapore.
+Recently, I did a quick trip to Singapore to assist my nieces who travelled for the first alone.
+They had a long connection (an incredible layover that we managed to maximise) on their flight from Perth, Australia to Manila, the Philippines in Singapore.
 I decided to hop on a plane and make sure they can experience the life I have been living in the past two years.
 We stayed in a hostel called 5FootWay.Inn located in Boat Quay and introduced them what a hostel life is like.

 We both loved the place which offered a great view of Singapore River and the famous landmark of Marina Bay.
 IF you are looking for a place to stay in Singapore, I really recommend 5FootWay.Inn.